ranadeepak/be-test/README.md

 </ul>
 </div>
 <div class="paragraph">
-<p>At the end of the processing, a report needs to be created which will display both the transaction reference and description of each of the failed records.</p>
+<p>At the end of the processing, a list of report objects should be returned which should have both the transaction reference and description of each of the failed records.</p>

-<p>A sample csv(records.csv) & xml(records.json) file can also be found in this repo!
+<p>A sample csv(records.csv) & json(records.json) file can also be found in this repo!
 </p>
 </div>
 </div>